TimHanewich/ranger/readme.md

 - SG-90 Servo
     - *dimensions not needed - already accomodated for in design*
 - Status lights (WS2812B)
+- Perfboard
+    - Dimensions: 40x40x2 mm?
     - Voltage divider (for reading bat voltage)
         - Use a 47,000 ohm R1 resistor, 10,000 ohm R2 resistor, which divides it down to 17.54% of its actual voltage:
         - Fully charged 4S LiPo = 16.8v, divided down to 2.947v (safe to be read on ADC pin)
         - Fully dead 4S LiPo = 12.8v, divided down to 2.246v (safe to be read on ADC pin)
-    - Dimensions: 40x40x2 mm?
+    - L293D motor driver

 ## How to set up a script to run on a Raspberry Pi (linux) on bootup:
 Open the crontab editor: